RoSp201/baxter-dominoes/README.md

 		roslaunch baxter_moveit_config move_group.launch
 		Should have crazy long output ending in "All is well!..."

+*NOTE*
+if you want to do setup all in one command and don't care about the output of services you can launch everything with the following commands in a baxter shell: rosrun baxter_tools camera_control.py -o left_hand_camera -r 1280x800 roslaunch follow run_all.launch & rosrun rviz rviz & rosrun baxter_interface joint_trajectory_action_server.py

 In new window:
 baxter.sh
 source devel/setup.bash in motion_planning